-Between 2003 and 2006, activity reached record levels (1,300 gas wells drilled in 2006), with predominant targets such as shallow Cretaceous (Notikewin, Bluesky and Gething) and Triassic (Baldonnel and Halfway), in the Deep Basin (the Cadomin and Nikanassin), and the Jean Marie in the north east.
+Between 2003 and 2006, activity reached record levels (1,300 gas wells drilled in 2006), with predominant targets such as shallow Cretaceous (Notikewin, Bluesky and Gething) and Triassic (Baldonnel and Halfway), in the Deep Basin (the Cadomin and Nikanassin), and the Jean Marie in the north-east.

 In 2005, the onset of Montney horizontal drilling with hydraulic stimulation created a new supply of gas.
 This was followed by Horn River development in 2010.
-Further development of the Horn River basin has now ceased, awaiting economic gas demand.
+Further development of the Horn River basin has now ceased, with decreasing production, awaiting economic gas demand.

-Raw gas production for the province in December 2018 was 172.1 e^6 m3 per day (6.1 Bcf/d).
+Raw gas production for the province in December 2019 was 177.7 e6m3 per day (6.27 Bcf/d).

 Figure 7: Historical Development in B.C.
-1998 to 2018
+1999 to 2019